 Her poetry has been has been published in Don’t Blame the Ugly Mug on Tebot Bach, Aim For The Head on Write Bloody Press, My Poem Rocks, Lummox Vol 1. , Vol 2., and Vol 3., Cadence Collective and Lucid Moose.
 She has been Poet of The Month for Moon Tide Press, L.A.
 Examiner's Pick of the Week, and the winner of The Lightbulb Mouth Literary Adventure Part V.

 Raundi has facilitated workshops for OCSA 's OCRYSE, the CHN, HSC, Good Vibrations Homeschooling conferences, and the 2011 Awakening The Muse Women's Conference.
-In her spare time Raundi is a fundraiser for various charities, public speaker, performer and bass player for the bands Hurt & The Heartbeat and Daisy Chain.
+In her spare time Raundi is a fundraiser for various charities, public speaker, musician (bass guitar/guitar), singer/song writer, performer for the bands Hurt & The Heartbeat, Daisy UnChained and Insomiac Dreams.

 A word from your fearless workshop facilitator: